 (v) Consult Your Doctor

-If you have allergies but really want an African Pygmy Hedgehog, please consult your doctor to see your options.
-There may be medicines or other medical assistance available to make your dreams of owning an African Pygmy Hedgehog a reality.
+If you have allergies but really want an hedgehog, please consult your doctor to see your options.
+There may be medicines or other medical assistance available to make your dreams of owning an hedgehog a reality.

-Pygmy hedgehogs don’t produce much dander and it’s because of this minimal dander as to why pygmy hedgehogs can be a good pet for people who have less serious allergies.
+Hedgehogs don’t produce much dander and it’s because of this minimal dander as to why hedgehogs can be a good pet for people who have less serious allergies.

-We found out that the African Pygmy Hedgehog is an ideal pet suitable for my daughter.
-We’d heard a lot about them being hypoallergenic, and additionally, we found out about other things which can also make an African Pygmy Hedgehog better suited to people like my daughter who have allergies.
+We found out that the hedgehog is an ideal pet suitable for my daughter.
+We’d heard a lot about them being hypoallergenic, and additionally, we found out about other things which can also make an hedgehog better suited to people like my daughter who have allergies.

-Can you be allergic to African Pygmy Hedgehogs?
+Can you be allergic to hedgehogs?
 Yes not only to dander (microscopic skin flakes from the body) but you can also be allergic to the hedgehogs poop, pee, their bedding or even get a reaction by just touching their quills (spines).